openbmc/phosphor-state-manager/README.md

 ## Only Allow System Boot When BMC Ready

-There is an optional `only-allow-boot-when-bmc-ready` feature which can be enabled within PSM that will not allow chassis or host operations (other then `Off` requests) if the BMC is not in a `Ready` state.
+There is an optional `only-allow-boot-when-bmc-ready` feature which can be enabled within PSM that will not allow chassis or host operations (other than `Off` requests) if the BMC is not in a `Ready` state.
 Care should be taken to ensure `PowerRestoreDelay` is set to a suitable value to ensure the BMC reaches `Ready` before the power restore function requests the power on.